spydx/equinor-ctf-2024/writeups/web/EPT Security Hub/Equisør/README.md

 ![Questions](questions.png)

-Filling these answers into the webpage and pressing submit we are prompted to enter a new password.
+We are prompted to enter a new password after submitting these answers.

 ![Reset](reset.png)

-`Password has been reset successfully`

 Let's try our new password:
 ![Success-1](login_screen.png)

-Logging in we get the flag!
+After logging in with the new password we get the flag!
 ![Flag](flag.png)